Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with the Franka Robotic Arm

 \subsection{Results on Franka Research 3 Simulation Environment}

-As a first step, this study used the simulation environment for the popular Franka Research 3 robotic arm, which incorporates differential optimization and control barrier functions for motion control~\cite{Dai2023SafeNA}.
-We leveraged a GitHub repository to customize experimental setups with MuJoCo-formatted objects \cite{todorov2012mujoco} and developed scripts for API integration with three LLMs —PaLM 2, GPT-3.5, and GPT-4 — synchronizing with simulation updates for optimal planning and execution.
+We used a popular simulation environment for the FR3, which employs differential optimization and control barrier functions for pick-and-place tasks~\citep{Dai2023SafeNA}.
+Scene objects were created with MuJoCo~\citep{todorov2012mujoco}, and we developed scripts for API integration with three LLMs—PaLM 2, GPT-3.5, and GPT-4—using the prompt structure described in Section \ref{sec:algo2}.
+Our tabletop environment consisted of objects distributed in both accessible and inaccessible parts of the workspace.

-For physical experiments, we set up a tabletop environment with colored cubes for task execution, deliberately placing certain objects and areas out of the Franka arm's workspace, unknown to the planners.
 This setup tested the LLM-based planner's ability to adapt to out-of-workspace errors in real-time and revise plans accordingly.
 Extensive trajectory testing was conducted to avoid singularity points.
-We used a Python-based control repository\footnote{\url{https://github.com/Rooholla-KhorramBakht/FR3Py}} for the Franka arm.
-Our results show that GPT-4 excelled in all tasks, GPT-3.5 completed 2 out of 7 tasks, and PaLM 2 achieved 3 out of 7 tasks.
+We used a Python-based control repository\footnote{\url{https://github.com/Rooholla-KhorramBakht/FR3Py}} for the FR3 arm.

+Our results show that GPT-4 excelled in all tasks, while GPT-3.5 completed 2 out of 7 tasks, and PaLM 2 achieved 3 out of 7 tasks.
 All models managed the first, simpler task without feedback loops.
 Figure \ref{fig:GPT-4-plans-feedback} (RHS) demonstrates one of the tasks successfully completed by our algorithm.